 Check out Julie’s blog at Wandering Sunsets

-Sitting approximately 1,000 km off the Ecuadorian coast, the islands were visited by Charles Darwin in 1835, and have developed an almost mythical fascination for adventurous travelers.
-While the easiest way to explore is with a Galapagos cruise, island hopping is also possible – and can be more budget-friendly – though independent travelers are more limited in where they can go.
-Activities include hiking, paddle boarding, kayaking, and snorkeling, and you may be accompanied by curious animals both in the water and on the ground.
+Sitting approximately 1,000 km off the Ecuadorian coast, the islands were visited by Charles Darwin in 1835, and have developed an almost mythical fascination for adventurous travellers.
+While the easiest way to explore is with a Galapagos cruise, island hopping is also possible – and can be more budget-friendly – though independent travellers are more limited in where they can go.
+Activities include hiking, paddle boarding, kayaking, and snorkelling, and you may be accompanied by curious animals both in the water and on the ground.

 One of the highlights of South America for me was cycling down the Andes along the Route of the Waterfalls from Banos to Puyo in Ecuador.
 The route starts in Banos, a small town dramatically perched on the edge of a deep ravine in the shadow of a towering active volcano.
 There are several places in town to rent a bicycle.
 The nice thing about this day trip is that most of the cycling is downhill!

 Along the route, you will pass waterfalls gushing down the cliffs beside you and even trickling over the road in front of you.
 Stop off at the Devil’s Cauldron – dramatic waterfalls plunging down a steep cliff that you can reach via a series of wooden steps and walkways.
 With millions of droplets of water glistening in the sunshine, this is a delightful stop.

 You can end your trip here and flag a passing truck to take you and your bike back up to Banos or continue further downhill.
 The scenery gradually changes and the cool alpine air becomes thick and steamy as you reach the Amazon rainforest.
 In Puyo, there are trucks or buses to take you back to Banos, where you can soak in the hot springs that give it its name – a perfect end to the day.